 Bullet Journals are incredibly hip right now.
-The #bulletjournal Instagram tag has over half a million posts.
-The Bullet Journal subreddit has almost 20,000 subscribers.
-The trend is picking up steam and it fits right in with the world of direct sales because it helps you organize your professional life but it also helps you grow as a person.
+The #bulletjournal Instagram tag has over two million posts.
+The Bullet Journal subreddit has more than 72,000 subscribers.
+The trend is picking up steam and it fits right in with the world of direct sales because it helps you organize your professional life and it also helps you grow as a person.

 If you’re not at all familiar with the concept of Bullet Journaling, it’s a combination of a to-do list, a planner, and a journal with a dash of art therapy on the side (if you’re into that).
 Much of what you’ll find if you go googling it is heavy on the art therapy—cute stuff gets more clicks—but the real power of the Bullet Journal is its ability to organize your life.

 The Bullet Journal was invented by Ryder Carroll, who describes the process of creating the system as a personal battle against A.D.D.
 You don’t have to have A.D.D. to know the struggle of keeping a life in order or to benefit from the tools designed to work for even the most distracted among us.